nothke/NEngine/README.md

+Note, this is an old version of NEngine that had about 2 weeks of development in total and used to create the HPS1 game Betula.
+The engine has continuoed it's development in a private repo, which I'm planning to open one day.

 ## NEngine
 Only used for learning about making games in C++ and OpenGL.
 Not to be used for anything serious.